Rod-Barbosa/pacman/README.md

-# Scrimba Frontend Career Path - (Leads Saver Chrome Extension - Module 03)
+# Scrimba Frontend Career Path - (Pacman - Module 06)

-This is a solution to the [Scrimba Frontend Career Path - (Module/App name here)](https://scrimba.com/learn/frontend).
+This is a solution to the [Scrimba Frontend Career Path - (Module 06/Pacman game)](https://scrimba.com/learn/frontend).

 ## Table of contents